 However, such commonality of purpose is not easy due to the very diverse political and economic structures within ASEAN.
 For example, Malaysia’s engagement with the BRI projects has demonstrated the extent to which such investment can be politicized which hampers ASEAN’s effort to voice out as a single entity.

 To ensure ASEAN centrality vis-à-vis these complexities, the bloc could seek to focus on developing broad parameters, which would enable them to promote common interests within the region.
-This would guarantee a united regional position on engagement with China while ensuring that individual member countries are allowed the leeway to pursue bilateral deals that suit their domestic variables.
+This would guarantee a united regional position on engagement with China while ensuring that individual member countries are allowed the leeway to pursue bilateral deals that suit thei

 ASEAN Member States can leverage regional projects that foster infrastructure development, technological advancement and agricultural growth in a manner that is sustainable for the region.
 Such a position would enable these countries to engage China in a manner that is beneficial to them, alleviating excessive dependency on Chinese capital and promoting a coherent as well as cohesive regional economy in the process.